For as long as we’ve had language, we’ve mainly communicated in one of two ways: Dialogue or monologue.

 Dialogues, whether between two people or more, tend to follow a simple pattern:

 I say something, the other person(s) say something, then it’s my turn again.
-We tend to exchange information about one idea at the time until the topic is changed.
-And then we exchange info on that topic.
+And conversation tends to focus on one topic at the time.

 Monologues tend to follow an even simpler pattern:

 I speak at my audience, and they listen.

 In its purest and simplest form, texting should follow the pattern of the dialogue.

 But, it’s very easy to fall out of that pattern.
 And when we do, the quality of our communication suffers.